-Eviction notices in Rhode Island are also known as:
+An eviction notice in Rhode Island is also known as:

 Rhode Island Eviction Notices by Type